abdullahw1/Fitnest/README.md

     % cd Fitnest Health Applic

-Step 4(recommended): It's recommended to create a virtual environment so we can make sure we have correct packages
+Step 4(recommended but not essential): It's recommended to create a virtual environment so we can make sure we have correct packages

     % pip3 install venv
     % python3 -m venv venv